 Whatever the case, you need to understand what your expectations are.
 If you can tolerate that a particular person in your life will let you down and you can live with it, you could keep them as an acquaintance.
 You simply need to be clear with yourself what you can and cannot expect from them and treat your friendship accordingly.

 When friends succeed, it’s important to celebrate their achievements.
 If one of your friends isn’t able to put aside their aspirations and recognize your victories, then they are toxic to your life.
 They see the world as a place of scarcity and you are taking away from their own opportunities.

 You need to come to terms with the fact that they won’t be happy for you when you excel — they will unconsciously root for your failure.

 Some relationships last a lifetime while some don’t.
-If a friendship isn’t helpful or healthful for you any longer, there is no shame in considering limiting your time with that person.
+If you realize your friend is toxic, there is no shame in considering limiting your time with that person.
 Some friendship fallouts are inevitable.
 We all experience them.
 If you can stay clear on what you want and need as well as what you offer, you will be better able to keep those who are true friends close.

 Follow Us On

 Get the latest tech stories and news in seconds!

 Sign up for our newsletter below to receive updates about technology trends